yuenfu001/SQL_integration/readme.md

-# YourAppName - Django SQL Query App
+# SQL_integration - Django SQL Query App

 Welcome to YourAppName, a Django application that connects to a PostgreSQL server, accepts SQL statements as input, and displays query results as Pandas DataFrames in HTML.